jcfgonc/MT-SVM-SMO/README.md

 # Introduction

-MT-SVM-SMO is a prototype of a Support Vector Machine that served as a playground for a later GPGPU implementation written in C++/CUDA.
-The main features of this implementation is the support for multi-threaded training/classification and the support for five types of kernel functions:
+MT-SVM-SMO is a prototype of a Support Vector Machine written in C++ that served as a playground for a later GPGPU implementation I did for [GPUMLib](https://gpumlib.sourceforge.net/) using Nvidia's CUDA.
+The main features of this implementation is the support for multi-threaded training/classification using OpenMP and the support for five types of kernel functions:

 * linear
 * polynomial